 Famous for their striking yellow and white scales, the Albino Ball Python showcases a recessive mutation that ONLY occurs when both parents carry the gene.

-With pink eyes, this python is one of the more recognizable morphs and has become fairly affordable over the years.
+Just like the Albino Corn Snake, this python is one of the more recognizable morphs with its pink eyes and has become fairly affordable over the years.